Thibauth/pgn/pgn.md

 Note that if there is more than one player field in an instance of a player (White or Black) tag, then there will be corresponding multiple fields in any of the following tags.
-For example, if the White tag has the three field value "Jones:Smith:Zacharias" (a consultation game), then the WhiteTitle tag could have a value of "IM:-:GM" if Jones was an International Master, Smith was untitled, and Zacharias was a Grandmaster.
+For example, if the White tag has the three field value `"Jones:Smith:Zacharias"` (a consultation game), then the WhiteTitle tag could have a value of `"IM:-:GM"` if Jones was an International Master, Smith was untitled, and Zacharias was a Grandmaster.

 ### Tags: WhiteTitle, BlackTitle

-These use string values such as "FM", "IM", and "GM"; these tags are used only for the standard abbreviations for FIDE titles.
-A value of "-" is used for an untitled player.
+These use string values such as `"FM"`, `"IM"`, and `"GM"`; these tags are used only for the standard abbreviations for FIDE titles.
+A value of `"-"` is used for an untitled player.

 ### Tags: WhiteElo, BlackElo

 These tags use integer values; these are used for FIDE Elo ratings.
-A value of "-" is used for an unrated player.
+A value of `"-"` is used for an unrated player.

 ### Tags: WhiteUSCF, BlackUSCF